henryscala/turtlefont/README.md

 draw English char

-draw numbers, solve bug on number 8
+(done) draw numbers, solve bug on number 8

 (done) draw circle/arc(using polygon to simulate circle/arc)

-draw circle/arc in counter clockwise direction
+(done) draw circle/arc in counter clockwise direction(using polygon and the reverse function to achieve this target).

+support comment in lispy

 # some other configuration file format
 consider not inventing my own language, but create a DSL, or using an available JVM script language, or open configuration file standard.
 Candidates may be: